In Essentials Unity

 For the sake of evangelism and world missions, Sexton considers such things as the Bible text issue, dress, music, Calvinism, modes and candidates of baptism, and separation from the SBC as “non-essentials” that should not hinder fellowship.
 He does not say this outright, but it is obvious since he has had men representing a wide variety of views on these issues as speakers at his church, school, and conferences.

-Matt Olson, president of Northland University, is promoting the “in essentials unity” philosophy and using this as the foundation for the changes that he has introduced at Northland.
-He says that issues such as “Bible translations, music, dress, methods of ministry, secondary associations” are non-essentials and such things should not be used as a basis for separation (“Pursuing Transparency with Change,” MatthewOlson.com, Apr.
+Matt Olson, former president of Northland University, used the “in essentials unity” philosophy as the foundation for the changes that he introduced to the school.
+He said that issues such as “Bible translations, music, dress, methods of ministry, secondary associations” are non-essentials and such things should not be used as a basis for separation (“Pursuing Transparency with Change,” MatthewOlson.com, Apr.
 18, 2013).

 John Van Gelderen and James Hollandsworth are also promoting the “in essentials unity” philosophy.
 In a RevivalFocus Ministries blog, Hollandsworth says: